 In 2015, before his wife gave birth to their second child, Thelen had a carpentry job in Grand Rapids that would keep him away from his family.
 So he decided to stay close to home and go all-in making boards.
 It was “now or never” for Thelen, so he moved into a 2,500-square-foot workshop and started working full-time on Little Bay Boards.

 How the company expanded: Little Bay Boards’ popularity grew to the point where the boards were on backorder for over six months.
 So Thelen hired his first employee – but the board requests didn’t slow down.
-In 2020, he met Sean and Brian O’Connor.
-The brothers shared a passion for Thelen’s mission to bring sustainable and eco-friendly paddleboards to the masses, and for Thelen, it was the perfect time to get partners that knew how to scale a business.
+In 2020, he connected with some investors who shared a passion for Thelen’s mission to bring sustainable and eco-friendly paddleboards to the masses, and for Thelen, it was the perfect time to get partners that knew how to scale a business.